rwdevguy/ziggy/README.md

 Note that you still have to generate your routes file with `php artisan ziggy:generate` and make it available to your frontend app.

+**TypeScript support**

+Unofficial TypeScript type definitions for Ziggy are maintained by [benallfree](https://github.com/benallfree) as part of [Definitely Typed](https://github.com/DefinitelyTyped/DefinitelyTyped), and can be installed with `npm install @types/ziggy-js`.

 ## Usage

 This package uses the `@routes` directive to inject a JavaScript object containing all of your application's routes, keyed by their names.
 This collection is available at `Ziggy.namedRoutes`.